makinacorpus/php-calista/docs/getting-started.rst

 Write your first page (using Doctrine)
 --------------------------------------

-This API is backend, data source independent, nevertheless is provides a default, striped down and rather incomplete Doctrine datasource you can re-use that will be sufficient for the sake of example.
+This API is backend independent, nevertheless it provides a default, striped-down yet incomplete Doctrine datasource: we are going to use it for the sake of example.

-As a pre-requisite, you must have a working Doctrine entity in your application that will reference as ``AppBundle:MyEntity``.
+As a pre-requisite, you must have a working Doctrine entity in your application with data in your database, we will name this entity ``AppBundle:MyEntity`` in this guide.

 Step 1: Register the datasource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Edit your `app/config/services.yml` and add the following service:
+Edit the ``app/config/services.yml`` file and add the following service:

 .. code-block:: yaml